-State and National parks off the backroads in rural Texas are frequently the subject matter of my paintings.
-I enjoy the vast expanse of a Texas sky, unobstructed by city structures and a sunset given the room it deserves to stretch across the horizon.
-The beauty is undeniable, but it is the temporary nature of a sky that gives it meaning.
-It is this experience that I strive to capture in my paintings with colors that are lusciously vibrant and as intense and unforgiving as the land itself.
-I feel our relationship with the landscape, and with the public parks of Texas, should be cherished and we are fortunate to be stewards of such untamed beauty.
+“The landscapes of Texas state and national parks and the back roads of rural Texas are frequently the subject matter of Kerri Menchaca’s paintings.
+In these settings, the vast expanse of a Texas sky is unobstructed by city structures and the sunset receives the room it deserves to stretch across the horizon.
+Our relationship with the landscape, and with the public lands of Texas itself, should be cherished and we are fortunate to be stewards of such beauty.
+It is this experience that I strive to capture in my paintings with colors that are lusciously vibrant and as intense and unforgiving as the land itself.”